Belmond Casa de Sierra Nevada

 Children over the age of 16 are welcomed at Belmond Casa de Sierra Nevada.

-Belmond Casa de Sierra Nevada offers a spa, two gourmet restaurants serving Mexican cuisine and regional specialties, bar and world-class cookery school.
+Belmond Casa de Sierra Nevada offers a spa, two gourmet restaurants serving Mexican cuisine and regional specialities, bar and world-class cookery school.

 Andanza serves traditional Mexican food in an elegant, colonial style setting.
 You can eat breakfast, lunch or dinner here.
 The Blue Bar is an intimate and cosy environment where you can enjoy a drink in front of a log fire or out on the sunny terrace.